 Dirección de e-mail: edgardo.calandri@unc.edu.ar

 RESUMEN

 Current preferences for healthy consumption involve foods that exclude those of animal origin, so vegetable drinks that mimic those of dairy origin are a growing need.
 In the present work a vegetable drink based on quinoa and chia, two well considered ancestral seeds nowadays, was developed.
 The target was a liquid food that contains the high-quality proteins and fatty acids from quinoa and chia, respectively.
 Therefore, the product main ingredients were quinoa flour and chia expeller.
 After a two-level screening test, quantities of 17.5 % and 2.5% of whole quinoa flour and chia expeller were selected, respectively.
 Both raw materials were dispersed in water, ground in a colloid mill and enzymatically treated.
 The effect on viscosity and sedimentation of the drink, due to concentration and time of application of three enzymes (fungal and thermostable α-amylases and a glucoamylase) was evaluated using a Box-Behnken response surface design with three levels.
 The statistical analysis showed that the fungal α amylase and glucoamylase did not exerted a significant effect on the two parameters evaluated; however, the thermostable amylase did.
 The optimal formulation was obtained under the next conditions: 1.7% thermo amylase and 0.6% glucoamylase for 45 min at 60 ° C. The developed vegetable drink presented a viscosity similar to a commercial drinkable yogurt and negligible sedimentation, a mean particle size of 30.18 m (: 1.4) and an average color (Cie Lab) L: 80.69, a: 1.87 and b: 10.83.
-The product presented the following composition.
-16.2% carbohydrates, 2.90% proteins, 1.61% lipids and 0.97% ashes.
+The product presented the following composition: 16.2% carbohydrates, 2.90% proteins, 1.61% lipids and 0.97% ashes.

 Palabras Clave: drink, health, vegetable, protein, lipids.